angeldzzz23/angeldzzz23/README.md

-## Hi there 👋  I'm Angel I'm either running, procrastinating and or drinking black coffee.
+## Hi there 👋  I'm Angel, I'm either running, procrastinating and or drinking black coffee.
 I'm very passionate about iOS Development, Machine Learning, and music.

 ### About Me
 - I am Computer Science major and an iOS Developer planning to get my masters in Computer Science/Stats.